sugarfi/fyt/README.md

 ### bugs

-there are a bunch of bugs that i can't remember at the moment. if you find, one submit an issue or email `gender@sugarfi.dev` or smth and i might address it.
+there are a bunch of bugs that i can't remember at the moment. if you find, one submit an issue or email `gender@sugarfi.dev` or smth and i might address it. few known ones:

+- errors suck
+- $ and @ cannot be referenced in the last line of a %ex block

 ---